maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 BASIC on the Datapoint 2200 took this short form one step further and made the statement keyword entirely optional, like `LET`.
 On this platform, any statement that starts with a quote is a print statement.
 This also works with files, so one might see `100#4;"HELLO, WORLD!"`, meaning that it should `PRINT`` to device 4, the line printer.
 This cannot be easily supported as it is the same syntax as...

-Tiny BASIC (at least some versions) allow the width of a field to be defined by placing a hash and then number of digits, like `PRINT #3,A`, which will print out only three digits of A. These can be placed at any point in the list of expressions so a single `PRINT` can have multiple formats, like `PRINT #3,A,#4,B,C,D`.
+In Tiny BASIC (at least some versions) allow the width of a field to be defined by placing a hash and then number of digits, like `PRINT #3,A`, which will print out only three digits of A. These can be placed at any point in the list of expressions so a single `PRINT` can have multiple formats, like `PRINT #3,A,#4,B,C,D`.
 The last format seen remains in effect until the end of the statement, where it is reset to "standard format"."

 Digital Group Opus BASIC uses a similar system but uses the percent sign as the indicator instead of the hash, and offers a number of different formats like dollars, commas, and field widths in a Fortran-like format.
 This includes things like `%$10F2`, which means that the values will be printed in a floating-point format with up to 10 characters in total, including a leading dollar sign and a maximum of two decimal places.